toshiyan/CmbRecTool/README.md

 # CmbRecTool

-This Library contains Fortran90 subroutines to reconstruct lensing potential, cosmic birefrimgence, and patchy reionization from cosmic microwave background anisotropies (CMB).
+The Library has been written by Fortran90 to reconstruct lensing potential, cosmic bi-refrimgence, and patchy reionization from cosmic microwave background anisotropies (CMB) in full and flat sky.
 The Library also includes subrotuines for delensing, bi-spectrum calculation, and so on.
 Installing this library at NERSC is straightforward, but the library also works at other environment.

-# Install
+# Current development

+  - A python wrapper is now developing.
+  - Some example codes for RDN0 will be uploaded.

+# Installation for Fortran90 user

   0) The code assumes "ifort" (intel fortran compiler) as a fortran compiler.